webplatform/docs/css/properties/color/index.md

 }}
 }}
 {{Notes_Section
 |Usage=Though CSS color values are precisely defined, they may appear differently on an output device.
-Most of them are not calibrated, and some browsers do not support output devices' color profile.
+Most of them are not calibrated, and some browsers do not support output devices color profile.
 Without these, color rendering may vary a lot.

 |Notes==== Separating foreground from background ===
 In order to make it easier for users to see and hear content including separating foreground from background, [[http://www.w3.org/TR/2008/REC-WCAG20-20081211/ WCAG]] indicates the following: